Depo Provera Lawsuit

 Study Links Depo-Provera to Brain Tumors

-In March 2024, a significant new scientific study was released which found a clear link between the use of Depo-Provera and the development of specific type of brain tumor called a meningioma.
-The study was published in the British Medical Journal, a very prominent and well respected medical journal.
+In March 2024, a significant new scientific study was released which found a clear link between the use of Depo-Provera and the development of a specific type of brain tumor called a meningioma.
+The new study was published in the renowned British Medical Journal.

 The study investigated the relationship between the use of certain hormone medications, known as progestogens, and the risk of developing a type of brain tumor called meningioma.
 The research focused on a variety of progestogens, analyzing data from the French National Health Data System, which included women who had undergone surgery for meningioma in France.